taldatech/ee046211-deep-learning/index.md

 ### General Information

-The course is given in the Electrical and Computer Engineering Faculty at the Technion (EE 046211) and covers several topics in deep learning (DL), with emphasis on **supervised** approaches to DL.
+The course is given in the Electrical and Computer Engineering Faculty at the Technion (ECE 046211) and covers several topics in deep learning (DL), with emphasis on **supervised** approaches to DL.
 Please visit our <a href="https://github.com/taldatech/ee046211-deep-learning">GitHub</a> for the specific agenda and topics.